-- Buy Bitcoin, Ethereum, and/or Litecoin (trading USD, aka US dollars, for cryptocurrency).
+- Buy Bitcoin, Ethereum, Bitcoin Cash, Ethereum Classic, and Litecoin (trading USD, aka US dollars, for cryptocurrency).

-- Sell Bitcoin, Ethereum, and/or Litecoin (trading USD, aka US dollars, for cryptocurrency).
+- Sell Bitcoin, Ethereum, Bitcoin Cash, Ethereum Classic, and Litecoin (trading USD, aka US dollars, for cryptocurrency).

 - I strongly suggest you use a bank account, and likewise strongly suggest you don’t use a debit or credit card.
-The fees are way lower with a bank account.
+Please note, only some banks are supported.
+Yours might not be.
+The fees are lower with a bank account.
 The fees are rather high without one.

 - If you use your bank account, you have to wait 3-5 days for your bank to approve the pairing (so you can’t trade for about a week after you sign up).

-- There are limits to how much you can buy/sell in a week.
+- There are limits to how much you can buy or sell in a week.
 Adding a photo ID and other payment methods will increase your limits.
 Otherwise your limits increase (quickly) over time as you trade.

-- There are fees involved with buying from Coinbase and some types of trading on GDAX (which can in cases get lower as you buy / trade more).
-Other exchanges have better rates than Coinbase (for example GDAX itself has better rates).
-However, rarely do exchanges have a better fee schedule than GDAX.
-In other words, when using Coinbase specifically, you’ll pay a little bit more than market price (or sell for a bit less than market price) and pay a small fee when trading on coinbase (this is a trade-off for ease of use).
-NOTES: To be clear, there are essentially two sets of fees when you buy with coinbase.
-One is them charging you more per coin than on GDAX or other exchanges, the other is an actual fee (currently paid in crypto, not USD, so if you buy 1 Ether, you get a little less than 1 Ether but pay the market price).
+- There are fees involved with buying from Coinbase and some types of trading on Coinbase Pro (which can in cases get lower as you buy / trade more).
+Other exchanges have better rates than Coinbase (for example Coinbase Pro itself has better rates).
+However, rarely do exchanges have a better fee schedule than Coinbase Pro.
+In other words, when using Coinbase specifically, you’ll pay a little bit more than market price (or sell for a bit less than market price) and pay a small fee when trading on Coinbase (this is a trade-off for ease of use).
+NOTES: To be clear, there are essentially two sets of fees when you buy with Coinbase.
+One is them charging you more per coin than on Coinbase Pro or other exchanges; the other is an actual fee (currently paid in crypto, not USD, so if you buy 1 Ether, you get a little less than 1 Ether but pay the market price).
 That is the price you pay for them doing all the work and taking the risk of the price changing quickly when you buy.
-Not a reason not to use coinbase and only use GDAX every time, but it is something to keep in the back of your mind if you start making lots of buys.
+Not a reason not to use Coinbase and only use Coinbase Pro every time, but it is something to keep in the back of your mind if you start making lots of buys.

 - Set up 2-factor authentication.
 That helps to secure your account by sending a code to your phone when you log in.

-- To actually trade coins you need to go into settings and make sure your wallets are set up (BTC, LTC, ETH, and USD wallets can be found under “accounts”).
+- To trade coins, you need to go into settings and make sure your wallets are set up (BTC, BCH, LTC, ETH, ETC, and USD wallets can be found under “accounts”).

-- The benefit of a USD wallet on coinbase is that you can put money in that and then buy coins instantly from the wallet.
-If you try to buy directly with your bank account the transaction can take about a week.
-A credit card doesn’t have this problem, but generally limits are lower on a credit card.
+- The benefit of a USD wallet on Coinbase is that you can put money in that and then buy coins instantly from the wallet.
+If you try to buy directly with your bank account, the transaction can take about a week.
+A credit card doesn’t have this problem, but limits are lower on a credit card.
 TIP: I almost always deposit USD in my wallet as opposed to buying coins directly from Coinbase via my bank account when using Coinbase to buy (I do this on-the-go sometimes).
 You can also wire money if you need the funds to be in the wallet quicker.
-On that note, I almost always then use GDAX to buy/sell coins when I’m by a desktop (then use Coinbase as my wallet and mobile app).
+On that note, I almost always then use Coinbase Pro to buy and sell coins when I’m on a desktop.
+I then use Coinbase as my wallet and mobile app.